 5. You can automatically offer free delivery

 Your customers can get free delivery on your products with their Amazon Prime subscription.
-This is certainly advantageous for you over the sellers who are not using Amazon FBA.
+This is certainly advantageous for you over the sellers who are not taking advantage of Amazon FBA.
 Prime customers tend to purchase a plethora of items during the busy shopping season.
 After all, who doesn’t love free shipping, so with Amazon FBA, you gain a significant advantage by reaching these sellers.

 6. Your overheads are significantly reduced